AliBahri94/SMART-PC/README.md

 All our pretrained models are available at this [Google-Drive](https://drive.google.com/drive/folders/15Vf-6_tFQ44PXI1KetDGGzIRwNzfB32P?usp=sharing).

-For Org-SO and MATE*, we used thier models are available at this [Google-Drive](https://drive.google.com/drive/folders/1TR46XXp63rtKxH5ufdbfI-X0ZXx8MyKm?usp=share_link).
+For Org-SO and MATE*, thier models are available at this [Google-Drive](https://drive.google.com/drive/folders/1TR46XXp63rtKxH5ufdbfI-X0ZXx8MyKm?usp=share_link).

 ## Acknowledgement